katatotum/SlackQandACompiler/README.md

 # Slack Q&A Compiler
-### By Natalie Arellano & Mark Bender
+## By Natalie Arellano & Mark Bender

+### Overview
-A Slack bot that automatically updates a single reference document for MCIT students with questions and answers posted to Slack.
+Our project for MCIT 591: Uses Slack API to automatically pull questions and answers from Slack to update a single reference document for MCIT students.

 ### Motivation